Level222/popper/README.md

 ## Features

-- Click on the action icon or set a keyboard shortcut from `chrome://extensions/shortcuts` to pop up the current tab.
+- Click on the action button or set a keyboard shortcut from `chrome://extensions/shortcuts` to pop up the current tab.
 - Open the context menu and click on the menu to pop up a link or frame.

 ![Context menu](./screenshots/context-menus.png)